 I love Middle Eastern food, and one dish I miss the most is Mujaddara.
 When I lived in Michigan, we ate Mujaddara at one of our favorite Mediterranean restaurants.
-Since moving, we haven't found a Meditteranean restaurant that makes a Mujaddara recipe like our favorite restaurant at home.
+Since moving, we haven't found a Mediterranean restaurant that makes a vegan Mujaddara recipe like our favorite restaurant at home.

-As usual, if I can't find what I want in a restaurant, I make my own.
+As usual, I make recipes I can't find at a restaurant at home.
 So, today, I decided to try making homemade Mujaddara!

 Actually, Mujaddara is a simple dish with complex flavors.
 Basically, it is a combination of cooked lentils and rice with a district seasoning, topped with onions, and I add my vegan Tzatziki (Greek yogurt sauce) for added flavor.

-One of my favorite aspects of this recipe is how inexpensive the filling of this Mujaddara recipe is.
-And, my Mujaddara recipe is oil-free, including caramelized onions.
+One of my favorite aspects of this recipe is how inexpensive this Mujaddara recipe is.
+And my vegan Mujaddara recipe is oil-free, including caramelized onions.